-In Spain, café con leche reigns supreme.
-It’s an essential part of every Spanish breakfast and afternoon merienda.
-Spaniards often order it after a long and hearty lunch, or even after dinner to fuel a long night out.
-It’s delicious in its simplicity, and if you don’t watch out, you may just get addicted.
+Café con leche is delicious in its simplicity, and if you don’t watch out, you may just get addicted.
 But never fear; this classic coffee is easy to make at home, as long as you’ve got a good Spanish café con leche recipe.

 What is café con leche?

 Literally speaking, it’s coffee (café) with milk (leche).
 If you’re trying to recreate it at home, you might think you can just brew up a cup of American filtered coffee and add a splash of 2% milk.
 But you would be mistaken.

 To have the true café con leche experience, you can’t forget the details.

 First of all, the café is really a shot of espresso.
 Filter coffee will not work.

 Second, the leche is steamed milk, which has its own distinct flavor.

 Why steamed?
 In Spain (and throughout Europe), most milk is Ultra High-Temperature Pasteurized, meaning it’s shelf-stable and doesn’t need to be refrigerated before opening.